 Today our lives are increasingly centered around our mobile devices.
 We spend ample of hours on this handheld device and use it for accomplishing tasks that range from shopping, banking and answering emails to tracking our fitness and remotely controlling the thermostat at home.

-For an simplified execution mobiles are inculcated with carefully engineered mobile apps that connect to Application Programming Interfaces (API) and servers that helps to deliver data and services to end-users.
+For a simplified execution mobiles are inculcated with carefully engineered mobile apps that connect to Application Programming Interfaces (API) and servers that help to deliver data and services to end-users.

 As apps are getting more advanced, the security attacks are increasing and as a result vulnerabilities related to data storage and its functionalities are gaining a rapid momentum.